singh-ab/User-Profiler/README.md

 ## Usage

-To use the system locally, follow these steps:
+To use the system locally, follow these steps :

 1. **Start the Server**